New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Introduction

-In this paper, we use the semisimplification of tensor categories to produce new constructions of the ten Elduque and Cunha Lie superalgebras in characteristic $3$, the Elduque Lie superalgebra in characteristic $5$, and its characteristic $3$ analog discovered in \cite{bouarroudj2009classification}.
-In particular, we can consider a Lie algebra $\g$ over $\KK$ with a nilpotent derivation $d$ of order at most $p$, where $p > 2$ is the characteristic of $\KK$; this can then be realized as a Lie algebra in the category $\Rep \KK[t]/(t^p)$ of $\KK[t]/(t^p)$ modules by specializing $t$ to $d$.
-The semisimplification of this category is the Verlinde category $\Ver_p$, which contains as a full subcategory the category of supervector spaces $\sVec_\KK$.
+In this paper, we use the semisimplification of tensor categories to produce new constructions of the ten Elduque and Cunha Lie superalgebras in characteristic $3$, the Elduque Lie superalgebra in characteristic $5$ first discovered in \cite{elduque2007some}, its characteristic $3$ analog discovered in \cite{bouarroudj2009classification}, and the Brown Lie superalgebra in characteristic $3$.
+In particular, we can consider a Lie algebra $\g$ over $\KK$ with a nilpotent derivation $d$ of order at most $p$, where $p > 2$ is the characteristic of $\KK$; this can then be realized as a Lie algebra in the category $\Rep \KK[t]/(t^p)$ of $\KK[t]/(t^p)$-modules by specializing $t$ to $d$.
+The semisimplification of this category is the Verlinde category $\Ver_p$, which contains as a full subcategory the category of super vector spaces $\sVec_\KK$.
 Therefore, the image $\ov{\g}$ of $\g$ under the semisimplification functor projected onto this full subcategory is a Lie algebra in $\sVec_\KK$, which is precisely a Lie superalgebra.
 For more details, one can refer to \cite{etingof2018koszul, etingof2019semisimplification, ostrik2015symmetric}.

-In every case, we start with one of the exceptional simple Lie algebras $\ff, \esi, \ese$, and $\ee$ and then choose an appropriate nilpotent element of order $3$ or $5$, and then semisimplify.
+In every case, we start with one of the exceptional simple Lie algebras $\mathfrak{br}_3, \ff, \esi, \ese$, and $\ee$ and then choose an appropriate nilpotent element of order $3$ or $5$, and then semisimplify.
 The software SuperLie (cf. \cite{SuperLie}) greatly simplified verifying this process.
+Most of these constructions are a consequence of the main theorem, Theorem \ref{maint}.
+Specifically, in characteristic $3$, one can start with a finite-dimensional Lie algebra $\g(A)$ with Cartan matrix $A$ and choose a suitable nilpotent element $e \in \g(A)$ that is the sum of various Chevalley generators to realize $\g(A)$ as an object in $\Rep \bal_3$.
+Then, the semisimplification of the derived algebra $\g(A)^{(1)}$ is the derived algebra $\g(\widetilde{A})^{(1)}$, where $\widetilde{A}$ is some other Cartan matrix related to $A$ and can be determined by the choice of $e$.
+Either $\g(\widetilde{A})$ is simple, or $\g(\widetilde{A})^{(1)}/\mathfrak{c}$ is simple, where $\mathfrak{c}$ is the center of the derived algebra.
+This actually gives us semisimplifications of many finite-dimensional Lie algebras, not just the exceptional ones.
+For characteristic $3$, the results are summarized in the following table: